Skip to Content

 🔐

-The customer’s wallet approves the on-chain contract for uint256.max allowance at subscribe time (industry standard pattern matching Uniswap, Aave, etc.).
-Cap enforcement happens in the contract, not the ERC-20 allowance.
+The customer’s wallet approves the on-chain contract for uint256.max allowance at subscribe time (industry standard pattern matching Uniswap, Aave, etc.). budget and cap enforcement happens in the contract, not the ERC-20 allowance.

 Hosted pages